2CARUS/introtoDatabase/README.md

 Steps to execute SE 211 Final Project:

+1. Download as ZIP

-1. Unzip the archive
+2. Unzip the archive

-2. Navigate to folder: dist
+3. Navigate to folder: dist

-3. Navigate to folder: toolhouse
+4. Navigate to folder: toolhouse

-4. Scroll down to: toolhouse.exe (windows type 'Application')
+5. Scroll down to: toolhouse.exe (windows type 'Application')

-5. Double click this file
+6. Double click this file

 Notes: